 Billing authorities are required by statute to maintain a separate fund for the collection and distribution of amounts due in respect of Council Tax and Business Rates.
 Statute determines the amount required to be transferred from the Collection Fund to the General Fund (an authority's precept for the year plus/minus its share of the surplus/deficit on the Collection Fund for the previous year).
-The Council Tax income included in the Comprehensive Income and Expenditure Statement is the accrued income for the year.
-The difference between this amount and the amount required by regulation is taken to the Collection Fund Adjustment Account, and is included as a reconciling item in the Movement in Reserves Statement to negate the effect on the taxpayer.
-Council Tax is collected on an agency basis, so the Balance Sheet reflects debtor/creditor position between the Council and major preceptors, since the cash paid to preceptors in the year is not the share of actual cash collected from council taxpayers.
+The Council Tax and Business Rate income included in the Comprehensive Income and Expenditure Statement is the accrued income for the year.
+The difference between this amount and the amount required by regulation is taken to the Collection Fund Adjustment Account, and is included as a reconciling item in the

+Movement in Reserves Statement to negate the effect on the taxpayer.
+Council Tax and Business Rates are collected on an agency basis, so the Balance Sheet reflects the debtor/creditor position between the Council, Central Government and major preceptors, since the cash paid to preceptors in the year is not the share of actual cash collected from council tax and business rate payers.